platipusica/jampy-posfixaliases/README.md

 About Jam.py
 =================
+To get you going with Jam.py 4.x, please visit https://goo.gl/j81uDW for short 13 slides presentation.

 With Jam.py you can create, customise, test and share awesome, fast, event-driven applications for SQLite, Oracle, MySQL, PostgreSQL and Firebird.
 All of that for free and no vendor lock-in!